Flying with an ear infection: risks, tips and precautions

 Can I fly with a burst eardrum?

 Flying with a burst eardrum, also known as a perforated eardrum, is possible but requires careful consideration and medical advice.
 A burst eardrum can occur due to infections, injuries, or sudden changes in pressure.
 It is a hole or tear in the tympanic membrane, which can affect hearing and cause discomfort.
 The main concern when flying with a burst eardrum is the risk of increased pain or further damage due to changes in air pressure during the flight.
 The Eustachian tube, which helps equalise pressure in the middle ear, may not function properly, leading to significant discomfort.
 Before deciding to fly, it is crucial to consult with an otolaryngologist (ear, nose, and throat specialist).
 They can assess the severity of the perforation and provide specific recommendations.
 In some cases, they might advise against flying until the eardrum has healed.
 If flying is unavoidable, the doctor may suggest using ear protection, such as pressure-regulating earplugs, and taking decongestants to help manage pressure changes.
 Most perforated eardrums heal on their own within a few weeks, but keeping the ear dry and avoiding inserting anything into the ear canal is important.
 If you experience severe pain, dizziness, or signs of infection, seek medical attention promptly.
+Read our dedicated article to learn information about sleeping with a burst eardrum.

 How to prevent earache and ear problems when flying